web3os-org/kernel/README.md

 <details>
 <summary><strong>Expand Disclaimer</strong></summary>

-This project is still considered to be in an alpha state.
-All apps run in the same context and can access every other app, as well as the entire virtual browserfs.
+This project is still considered to be in an early preview state.
+Any code that runs can access the entire virtual browser filesystem, so there are currently no user accounts, access control lists, or anything of that nature.

 The code in this repository has not been audited.
 Do not rely on it to keep anything safe, and never paste commands you don't understand.
 Anywhere, ever.